 The VA Advanced Fellowship Program in Multiple Sclerosis is offered at the VA MS Centers of Excellence (MSCoE), East and West.
-MSCoE - East is located at the VA Maryland Health Care System, Baltimore Division, and MSCoE - West is located at the Portland, Oregon VA Medical Center and the Puget Sound Health Care System in Seattle.
+MSCoE - East is located at the Baltimore VA Medical Center and the Washington DC VA Medical Center.
+MSCoE - West is located at the VA Portland Healthcare System and the Puget Sound Healthcare System, Seattle Division.
 This ensures that participants in the Advanced Fellowship program will be mentored by superb faculty and have the highest quality clinical, research, and educational experiences possible for this field of inquiry.

 The Advanced Fellowship Program in Multiple Sclerosis provides two years (with the possibility of extension to a third year) of post-residency research, education, and clinical learning opportunities to eligible physicians.
 Fellows spend approximately 75 percent of their time in research and education and 25 percent in clinical care at participating VA sites.
 Mentors of national stature provide guidance to fellows in rich learning environments.
 Graduates are expected to be role models in leading, developing, conducting, and evaluating innovative research, education, and clinical care in the fields related to MS.